First Use of GPS Satellites for Beam Calibration of Radio Dish Telescopes

-The GNSS signal structure \citep{8002960, 1655872} is complex and varies based on the type of satellite.
+The GNSS signal structure \citep{8002960, Raghavan} varies with satellite type.
 Because of this, we focus primarily on describing GPS and the general GNSS signal characteristics.
-Each GPS center frequency is a multiple of the 10.23 MHz master GPS clock.
+Each GPS centre frequency is a multiple of the 10.23\,MHz master GPS clock.
 GPS frequencies are all in the L-band and are named as follows: $\rm L5 = 1176.45 \rm MHz = 115 \times 10.23 \rm MHz$, $\rm L2 = 1227.6 \rm MHz = 120 \times 10.23 \rm MHz$, $\rm L1 = 1575.42 \rm MHz = 154 \times 10.23 \rm MHz$.
-Several satellites can transmit at the same frequency due to code divison multiple access (CDMA).
+The full range of GNSS frequencies is quite comprehensive, coarsely spanning a 1.1-1.6 GHz range \footnote{See a full list of GNSS frequencies (as of May, 2024) \href{https://en.gemsnav.com/news/GNSS_Frequencies_and_Signals}{here}.} Several satellites can transmit at the same frequency due to code division multiple access (CDMA).
 For GPS, this is accomplished with pseudorandom noise (PRN) codes.
-Each satellite has a particular PRN code corresponding to its space vehicle number which allows the GNSS receiver to disentangle visible satellites from a frequency.The GNSS satellite modulates a carrier wave with a binary PRN code with various modulation schemes.
-In the United States, there are currently approximately 31 GPS satellites in orbit to localize positions and thus 31 unique PRN codes.
+Each satellite has a particular PRN code corresponding to its space vehicle number which allows the GNSS receiver to detect visible satellites in a frequency channel.
+The GNSS satellite modulates a carrier wave with a binary PRN code with various modulation schemes.
+In the United States' GPS constellation, there are currently approximately 31 active satellites, each transmitting a unique PRN code.
 Each of the other GNSS satellites in the international array also has an associated unique PRN code.
 This number changes each year as new satellites are launched and decommissioned.
-For GPS, there is both the Course Acquistion (C/A) and military precision (P-code) with chipping rates of 1.023 Megachips/s and 10.23 Megachips/s, respectively.
+For GPS, there is both the Coarse/Acquisition (C/A) and military precision (P-code) with chipping rates of 1.023 Megachips/s and 10.23 Megachips/s, respectively.
 C/A codes repeat every millisecond after 1023 chips whereas P-codes repeat weekly.
 Commercial receivers can decode only C/A codes because P-codes are still encrypted by the US government.